Ouphix/synchro-psychotherapies/steps2.md

 ![](https://raw.githubusercontent.com/Ouphix/synchro-psychotherapies/master/Monrado/Data/images/plots/NoConflict-ConflictSSI-small.jpg)

-TODO : cut zone in the middle
+TODO histogram synchrony scores

 However, we can see that the synchrony score are not so much different that from the INCANT study.
-Although, it was expected to fluctuate between 0 and 1, the maximum of it is around 0.2-0.3 depending on the videos.
+Although, it was expected theorically (matematically) to fluctuate between 0 and 1, the maximum of it is around 0.2-0.3 depending on the videos.
 When we did the log scores before computing however, that didn't change the relevance of the signal.

 Thanks to that, we were able to compare the mean motion history between the two conditions.

-Results
+### Results

 ![](https://raw.githubusercontent.com/Ouphix/synchro-psychotherapies/master/Monrado/Data/images/plots/raw%20Global%20motion%20history%20by%20situation%20%3A%20conflict%20vs%20no%20conflict.jpg)

 ![](https://raw.githubusercontent.com/Ouphix/synchro-psychotherapies/master/Monrado/Data/images/plots/SSImeansbarplot.jpeg)

 As expected and like previous authors showed before, it seemed that the synchrony is lower in conflictual situations.

-Paired t-test
+However, the difference is not significative.

+We did a paired t-test between the mean of synchony scores during the no conflict period and the conflict period.
+However this difference is notsignificative

 data:  ncSSI and cSSI
 t = 0.16743, df = 33, p-value = 0.8681
-alternative hypothesis: true difference in means is not equal to 0 95 percent confidence interval:
+alternative hypothesis: true difference in means is not equal to 0 95 percent confidence interval: -0.007279512  0.008585109 sample estimates: mean of the differences 0.0006527983
- -0.007279512  0.008585109
-sample estimates:
-mean of the differences 0.0006527983

-coorelation entre données psychometriques et SSI
+It is possible that is analysis is not proper due to the non normal distribution of both motion history and synchrony socres.
 The next steps will be to evaluate the synchrony scores in different conditions (different psychometric scores, especially attachment evaluation) and make proper statisticall evaluations.
 We consider too, presenting the process to psychotherapy training team to get raw data of better quality.
 We will meet a representant of the Motivational Interviewing Network of Trainers (MINT).

 ##### Technical problems

-None
+There wasn't many problems with this database.
 There was only one video which no movement of the camera.
 There wasn't any date emebeded in the videos.
 There was very few overlap of the subjects.

 However, the subjects weren't always looking at the camera that would be a problem to automatically detect their emotions, their smiles for instance.